MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 >[!NOTE]
 >Install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package before running the Setup executable (SetupOrchestrator.exe).

-## Install an Orchestrator management server
+## Install Orchestrator management server

-1. On the server where you want to install Orchestrator, start the Orchestra Setup Wizard.
+1. On the server where you want to install Orchestrator, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.

     To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.